Read the script

 ALBERTO: Nobody said anything about a hurricane.
 If there’s a hurricane, they tell you in advance, don’t they?
 They give you time to prepare.

-VOICEOVER: (I repeat: An alert has been issued for a severe thunderstorm and possible tornado.)
+TV: I repeat: An alert has been issued for a severe thunderstorm and possible tornado.

 ISABEL: This sounds dangerous.